-The Hart-Scott-Rodino Act grants DOJ and FTC a 30-day initial waiting period to decide whether to conduct an extended investigation and issue a Second Request (or allow the merger to proceed), then 30 additional days after the parties have complied with their Second Requests to decide whether to challenge the deal.
-According to one source cited by DOJ, the average length of reviews conducted by the U.S. agencies for "significant" mergers increased 65% to 10.8 months between 2013 and 2017.
-This is beyond the timeframe that Congress contemplated when it passed the HSR Act.
+The Hart-Scott-Rodino ("HSR") Act grants the Department of Justice ("DOJ") and the Federal Trade Commission ("FTC") a 30-day initial waiting period to decide whether to conduct an extended investigation and issue a Second Request (or allow the merger to proceed), followed by 30 additional days after the parties have complied with their Second Requests to decide whether to challenge the deal.
+According to one source cited by the DOJ, the average length of reviews conducted by the U.S. agencies for "significant" mergers increased 65 percent to 10.8 months between 2013 and 2017.
+This is beyond the time frame that Congress contemplated when it passed the HSR Act.

 What is the cause of longer reviews?
-Probably multiple factors are to blame, including the growing volume of corporate documents and data, agency staffs' desire to ensure they do not overlook relevant evidence, and the agencies' increased willingness to litigate.
+Multiple factors are probably to blame, including the growing volume of corporate documents and data, agency staffs' desire to ensure they do not overlook relevant evidence, and the agencies' increased willingness to litigate.
 Yet there remains room for a more focused effort by agencies to reach decisions more quickly, a fact the agencies have acknowledged.

-At DOJ, in September 2018, Assistant Attorney General Makan Delrahim announced reforms to improve the efficiency and transparency of the department's merger reviews.
-AAG Delrahim stated that DOJ would aim to resolve "most investigations within six months of filing," with the expected caveat that complicated transactions might take longer to resolve.
+At the DOJ, in September 2018, Assistant Attorney General Makan Delrahim announced reforms to improve the efficiency and transparency of the department's merger reviews.
+AAG Delrahim stated that the DOJ would aim to resolve "most investigations within six months of filing," with the expected caveat that complicated transactions might take longer to resolve.
 Efforts to decrease the length of merger reviews are commendable.
-To complete a review in that timeframe, DOJ expects that "the parties expeditiously cooperate and comply throughout the entire process."3
+To complete a review in that time frame, the DOJ expects that "the parties expeditiously cooperate and comply throughout the entire process."

-In November 2018, DOJ implemented plans to reach these goals.
-Under a new "Model Voluntary Request Letter" and new "Model Timing Agreement," DOJ intends to focus the scope of pre-litigation investigations and to commit to a tighter schedule in exchange for the parties providing more information early and acting to meet new process deadlines.
+In November 2018, the DOJ implemented plans to reach these goals.
+Under a new "Model Voluntary Request Letter" and a new "Model Timing Agreement," the DOJ intends to focus the scope of pre-litigation investigations and to commit to a tighter schedule in exchange for the parties providing more information early and acting to meet new process deadlines.